micmejia/bible-dump/NKJV/Revelation/Rev 11.md

 When they finish their testimony, the beast that ascends out of the bottomless pit will make war against them, overcome them, and kill them.

 ###### 8
-And their dead bodies _will lie_ in the street of the great city which spiritually is called Sodom and Egypt, where also [^c]our Lord was crucified.
+And their dead bodies _will lie_ in the street of the great city which spiritually is called Sodom and Egypt, where also our Lord was crucified.

 ###### 9
-Then _those_ from the peoples, tribes, tongues, and nations [^d]will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves.
+Then _those_ from the peoples, tribes, tongues, and nations will see their dead bodies three-and-a-half days, and not allow their dead bodies to be put into graves.

 ###### 10
 And those who dwell on the earth will rejoice over them, make merry, and send gifts to one another, because these two prophets tormented those who dwell on the earth. ## The Witnesses Resurrected